 Most commuters know the behavior patterns of others and what they should do and not do.
 Can you talk on a cell phone?
 Can you use an iPad?
 Should you start a conversation with a stranger?
 How closely should you guard personal belongings?
 Most of all when it comes to the people we meet when commuting - how should we behave?
 Sometimes there's a friendly smile meaning Hello, or something more intimate such as flirting, but other times one feels unsettled and tends to be more guarded avoiding direct eye contact and the subtle use of body language to get your message across.

-Here are some tips about the psychology behind commuting.
+Here are some helpful tips about the psychology of commuting.

 How to Use Psychological Tactics to Avoid Strangers on a Bus Wired - August 1, 2012